geobro1992/geobro1992.github.io/_research/endangered.md

 </figure>

 ### flatwoods salamander recovery
 My PhD dissertation at Virginia Tech focussed on conducting a population viability analysis of flatwoods salamanders.

-Using information on growth and survival obtained through drift fence monitoring, I constructed integral projection models (IPMs) to estimate extinction probabilities under different management scenarios (Pop.
-Ecol.
-2023).

-To build the IPM I developed growth curves, the first of their kind, that jointly model amphibian growth before and after metamorphosis (PLoS One 2020), and survival curves that account for seasonal differences in mortality (Ichthyol.
-Herpetol.
-2024).

-Scaling up from individual populations to the landscape level, I developed one of the first spatially-explicit metapopulation models for a pond-breeding amphibian (Aquat.
-Conser.
-2019), and investigated the importance of detectibility and genetic diversity in the context of future reintroduction efforts (PeerJ 2021, Anim.
-Conserv.
-2023).
+Using information on growth and survival obtained through drift fence monitoring, I constructed integral projection models (IPMs) to estimate extinction probabilities under different management scenarios.
+To build the IPM I developed growth curves, the first of their kind, that jointly model amphibian growth before and after metamorphosis, and survival curves that account for seasonal differences in mortality.
+Scaling up from individual populations to the landscape level, I developed one of the first spatially-explicit metapopulation models for a pond-breeding amphibian, and investigated the importance of detectibility and genetic diversity in the context of future reintroduction efforts.
 Ultimately, this body of work was used to aid flatwoods salamander recovery.
 <br>
 <br>

-**Publications, Talks, and Posters**\
+**Publications**\
 Martin, A. K., **G. C. Brooks**, H. C. Chandler, K. C. Jones, B. K. Rincon, and C. A. Haas.
 Tracking Reticulated Flatwoods Salamander (_Ambystoma bishopi_) recovery in response to habitat restoration and translocations. _in review_

 Chandler, H. C., N. M. Caruso, **G. C. Brooks**, and C. A. Haas.
 2024.
 Wetland hydrology, not altered phenology, challenges Reticulated Flatwoods Salamander (_Ambystoma bishopi_) management under future climate change.
 Ichthyology and Herpetology 112:531-543. [link](https://doi.org/10.1643/h2023052)

-Martin, A. K., **G. C. Brooks**, H. C. Chandler, K. C. Jones, B. K. Rincon, and C. A. Haas.
-2024.
-Tracking Reticulated Flatwoods Salamander (_Ambystoma bishopi_) recovery in response to habitat restoration.
-Joint Meeting of Ichthyologists and Herpetologists, Pittsburg, PA, USA.

-Chandler H. C., **G. C. Brooks**, K. Jones, B. Rincon, and C. A. Haas.
-2024.
-Lessons learned from long-term monitoring and research of Reticulated Flatwoods Salamander (_Ambystoma bishopi_) populations on Eglin Air Force Base.
-Southeast Partners in Amphibian and Reptile Conservation Annual Meeting, Nauvoo, AL, USA.

 **Brooks, G. C.**, T. A. Gorman, and C. A. Haas.
 2024.
 Variation in flatwoods salamander survival is unrelated to temperature and rainfall.
 Ichthyology and Herpetology 112:31-40. [link](https://doi.org/10.1643/h2020131)